-The cold weather is here, and that means it’s time to bundle up!
-We gave you our recommendations for the best organic and non-toxic sweaters, scarves, gloves, and sweats made out of healthier, non-toxic materials… and now it’s time to talk about hats and beanies for keeping your head warm this winter.
+The cold weather is almost here, and that means it’s time to bundle up!
+I brought you some recommendations for the best natural and organic sweaters, scarves, gloves, and sweats made out of healthier, non-toxic materials… and now it’s time to talk about hats and beanies for keeping your head warm this winter.

-This post contains affiliate links, which means we may earn a small commission if you choose to make a purchase.
-We only make recommendations that are genuine and meet our material standards.
+This guide contains affiliate links, which means we may earn a small commission if you choose to make a purchase.

-A lot of winter hats and beanies are knit with acrylic yarn, which is a synthetic material.
-As we discussed with sweaters and scarves, these synthetic materials are not great for human health or the environment in the long run.
-They’re petroleum-based materials that can contain chemicals that are potentially toxic to human and environmental health.
+A lot of winter hats and beanies are knit with acrylic yarn, which of course is a synthetic material.
+These synthetic materials are typically not great for human health or the environment in the long run.
+They’re petroleum-based and can contain chemicals that are potentially toxic to human and environmental health.

-That’s why many people are opting for natural materials instead when possible.
 Wool is an incredibly warm and durable material that’s also non-toxic and biodegradable at the end of its life (as long as it’s not treated with toxic dyes or finishes.)
-Plus, when done responsibly, wool does not require that any harm comes to the animals from which it’s sourced either.
+Plus, when done responsibly, wool does not require that any harm comes to the animals from which it’s sourced.

 Look for brands using Climate Beneficial Wool, which has been verified as regenerative by Fibershed, and Responsible Wool Standard (RWS) wool, which ensures a “standard that addresses the welfare of sheep and the land they graze on.”